-- (1) When the Council compiles or amends its municipal spatial development framework in accordance with the Municipal Systems Act, the Council must, as contemplated in section 11 of the Land Use Planning Act- - (a) establish an intergovernmental steering committee to compile or amend its municipal spatial development framework; or - (b) refer its draft municipal spatial development framework or draft amendment of its municipal spatial development framework to the Provincial Minister for comment.
+- (1) When the Council compiles or amends its municipal spatial development framework in accordance with the Municipal Systems Act, the Council must, as contemplated in section 11 of the Land Use Planning Act- - (a) establish an intergovernmental steering committee to compile a draft municipal spatial development framework or a draft amendment of its municipal spatial development framework; or - (b) refer its draft municipal spatial development framework or draft amendment of its municipal spatial development framework to the Provincial Minister for comment.

-- (2) The Municipality must- - (a) publish a notice in two of the official languages of the Province most spoken in the area in two newspapers circulating in the area concerned of- - (i) the intention to compile or amend the municipal spatial development framework; and - (ii) the process to be followed, in accordance with section 28(3) and 29 of the Municipal Systems Act; - (b) inform the Provincial Minister in writing of- - (i) the intention to compile or amend the municipal spatial development framework; - (ii) its decision in terms of subsection (1)(a) or (b); and - (iii) the process to be followed to compile or amend the municipal spatial development framework, including the process contemplated in subsection (2)(a)(ii); and - (c) register relevant stakeholders, who must be invited to comment on the draft municipal spatial development framework or draft amendment of the municipal spatial development framework as part of the process contemplated in subsection (2)(a)(ii).
+- (2) The Municipality must- - (a) publish a notice in two of the official languages of the Province most spoken in the area in two newspapers circulating in the area concerned of- - (i) the intention to compile or amend the municipal spatial development framework; and - (ii) the process to be followed, in accordance with section 28(3) and 29 of the Municipal Systems Act; - (b) inform the Provincial Minister in writing of- - (i) the intention to compile or amend the municipal spatial development framework; - (ii) its decision in terms of subsection (1)(a) or (b); and the process contemplated in subsection (2)(a)(ii); and - (c) register relevant stakeholders, who must be invited to comment on the draft municipal spatial development framework or draft amendment of the municipal spatial development framework as part of the process contemplated in subsection (2)(a)(ii).